sandeep-6666/ExpenseTracker/smart-expense-tracker/README.md

 2. `mvn spring-boot:run` from the project root — backend on `:8080`.
 3. `cd frontend && npm install && npm run dev` — frontend on Vite's dev port.
 4. Open the frontend, register a user, and use the app end-to-end (register → login → add expenses/income → set a budget → check dashboard/analytics/insights).

-## Not yet included
-- Deployment config (e.g. Docker, CI/CD)
-- Real AI-backed insights (currently rule-based, swappable via `AiInsightService`)

-Ask me to continue with either of these and I'll build it the same way.